kircherlab/MPRAsnakeflow/docs/config.rst

 Each asignment you want to process you have to giv him a name like :code:`example_assignment`.
 The name is used to name the output files.

+:bc_length:
+    Length of the barcode.
+Must match with the length of :code:`R2`.
 :sequence_length:
     Defines the :code:`min` and :code:`max` of a :code:`sequence_length` specify . :code:`sequence_length` is basically the length of a sequence alignment to an oligo in the reference file.
 Because there can be insertion and deletions we recommend to vary it a bit around the exact length (e.g. +-5).
 In theory this option enables designs with multiple sequence lengths.
 :alignment_start: